Truncated modules and linear presentations of vector bundles: Skew-symmetric matrices

-In particularly favorable situations, for instance when $E$ is an instanton bundle of charge $2$ (cf. \cite[Theorem 5.2]{bo_fa_me}), or a generic instanton bundle of charge $4$ (cf. \cite[Theorem 6.1]{bo_fa_me}), one can use using results from \cite{Decker} and \cite{raha}, to check that the map $\Phi$ is a surjection.
-This makes considerably easier the search for an element $\eta$ corresponding to a skew-symmetric matrix of the prescribed size and constant rank.
+There are particularly favorable situations, for instance when $E$ is an instanton bundle of charge $2$ or a general (in the sense of \cite{HH}) instanton bundle of charge $4$.
+Both these types of bundles have natural cohomology, see \cite{Hart_ist, HH}, and their resolution is known from \cite{raha}.
+Using this information, one can check that the map $\Phi$ is a surjection, see \cite[Theorem 5.2 and Theorem 6.1]{bo_fa_me}.
+This makes the search for an element $\eta$ corresponding to a skew-symmetric matrix of the prescribed size and constant rank considerably easier.

-\begin{ex} Let us work out the case of generic instantons of rank $2$ to write down an explicit $10 \times 10$ skew-symmetric matrix of constant rank $8$.
+\begin{ex} Let us work out the case of general instantons of rank $2$, and write down an explicit $10 \times 10$ skew-symmetric matrix of constant rank $8$.
+This complements (and corrects a typo in) \cite[\S 5.2]{bo_fa_me}.
 Let $E$ be a rank $2$ instanton bundle of charge $2$ on $\PP^3$, obtained as cohomology of a monad of type \eqref{monade_ist}.
-We take a special 2-istanton, as described in \cite{ancona_ott_moduli}; its monad has maps:
+It turns out that a general section of $E(1)$ vanishes along the union $Z$ of three skew lines, which are contained in a (unique) smooth quadric $Q$.
+Under the isomorphism $Q \simeq \PP^1 \times \PP^1$, we may write $Z$ as a divisor of bidegree $(3,0)$ of $Q$.
+This gives rise to the exact sequence: